Director of public health

 - having responsibility for the local authority's public health budget

-Centre directors in Public Health England provide oversight and leadership for all activities in a particular region or centre.
+These directors provide oversight and leadership for all activities in a particular region or centre.
 Their main activity is to lead health protection services (for example the development of regional strategies and plans for protecting the health of the public).
 In addition, they oversee the systems for: the monitoring of local diseases (eg statistics on cases and distribution); laboratory services (eg for microbiological investigation of diseases); and the investigation and management of incidents (eg a chemical spill or outbreak of e-coli).

 Want to find out more?